 Best mortgage deals for first-time buyers

-Each week, we’ll review the market to show you the best variable and fixed rate deals currently available for high loan to value (LTV) borrowers.
+Each week, Moneywise reviews the market to show you the best variable and fixed rate deals currently available for high loan to value (LTV) borrowers.

-Remember that once any fixed rate period ends the mortgage will revert to a standard variable rate (SVR), so remember to switch to a cheaper deal when that happens.
+Remember that once any fixed rate period ends the mortgage will revert to a standard variable rate (SVR), so make a note in your diary and switch to a cheaper deal when that happens.

 Fixed rate deals